Caden Dana becomes youngest Angels' pitcher to win debut in victory over Mariners | TSN

 Dana, who led Double-A with 147 strikeouts, appeared in the MLB Futures Game in July and is considered the Angels' best pitching prospect.
 An 11th-round pick in the 2022 amateur draft, Dana went 9-7 with a 2.52 ERA in 23 starts for Rocket City before being called up Friday.

+“Honestly, I was really nervous and after that first pitch, that was when all my nerves kind of released.
+Getting the two quick outs definitely gave me confidence to trust myself,” Dana said.

-He struck out four Sunday, throwing 52 of his 95 pitches for strikes.
-Two of his four walks came in the fifth inning with two outs before he fanned Victor Robles to get out of the inning.
+He threw 52 of his 95 pitches for strikes.
+Dana walked two straight with two outs in the fifth before he fanned Victor Robles to get out of the inning.

+“I thought he had enough secondary stuff to kind of complement the fastball and kept us off stride just enough,” Wilson said.
+“He got deep enough into the game that their bullpen was able to take over.”

 Ben Joyce worked a scoreless ninth for his fourth save.